simonazy/Object-Oriented-Programming-in-Java/Week_4/README.md

 ### Variable initialize in a Class Hierarchy
 * super() has to be the first line!

-*
-* Initialize *name* variable in the Student class.
+* :star: Initialize *name* variable in the Student class.
 OR "how to initialize name without a public setter??? 🌟

 ![image](https://user-images.githubusercontent.com/56880104/125878766-2673ce2f-eed2-430e-8563-e6b030d372d9.png)

 ( variable *name* is private, so *"this"* will NOT work)

-* Add "No-argment" default constructor in the studnet class:
+* Add "No-argument" default constructor in the studnet class:

 ![image](https://user-images.githubusercontent.com/56880104/125879065-9a2b8de1-10be-457b-9139-2d645c8ffad5.png)